All Episodes

 An officer can respond with deadly force if he felt an imminent threat to himself or to others.

-This is going to end up bad for the prosecution and for that family for that officer.
+This is going to end up bad for the prosecution and for that family, for that officer.

-He's his bell should be reduced.
+His bail should be reduced.

 He should be released on bail.